GuillaumePressiat/GuillaumePressiat.github.io/_posts/2022-01-30-Greater-Paris-area.markdown

 With this data, I have been able to show La Seine, La Marne, le Port de Gennevilliers and Paris canals.

-Here I have plotted Grand Paris with "carbon like" colors to highlight this new area and because I find it's pretty cool like this!
+Here I have plotted Grand Paris with "carbon like" colors to highlight this new area and because I find it's pretty cool like that!

 R is really a nice environment.